 When I was in high school, my friends and I would go to the market, buy a loaf of french bread and 1 pound of spinach artichoke dip and go to town.
 We didn't even slice the bread or heat up the dip.
 It was an addiction.
 Even today, I still love a good spinach artichoke dip with crusty bread, although now I take the time to cut up the bread.
-While trying to think of a new bread roll to prepare, I couldn't resist from combining my favorite dip with my favorite pizza dough to make spinach artichoke pinwheels.
+While trying to think of a new bread roll to prepare, I couldn't resist combining my favorite dip with my favorite pizza dough to make spinach artichoke pinwheels.
 I mean, how can you go wrong?

-- 4 1/2 tsp active dry yeast
+- 2 teaspoon active dry yeast (7 grams)

-- 2 tsp granulated sugar
+- 1 teaspoon granulated sugar

-- 1/4 cup olive oil
+- 2 tablespoons olive oil

-- 2 tsp salt
+- 1 teaspoon salt

-- 1/2 cup grated parmesan, divided
+- ½ cup grated parmesan, divided divided

 - 1 cup shredded mozzarella

-- 2 ounces cream cheese, softened
+- 4 ounces softened cream cheese

-- 1 cup cooked spinach
+- ½ cup cooked spinach

-- 1 cup artichoke hearts, quartered
+- ½ cup quartered artichoke hearts

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/4 tsp black pepper
+- ¼ teaspoon black pepper

-- Preheat oven to 400 degrees F. Line baking sheet with parchment paper.
+- Preheat oven to 400 degrees F.

 **Helpful tips and common mistakes

 I don't know about you but whenever I make spinach artichoke dip, I go with the frozen spinach and jarred artichoke route.
 That, to me, is what a spinach artichoke dip is all about, no freshly blanched spinach here!
 However, if you do decide to use fresh spinach, make to squeeze out all of the excess water before adding it to the filling.
 If the spinach has too much water, it'll make the filling too runny and will make the rolls soggy.